atharwa-24/GrizzHacks5-Thrive/README.md

 `python thrive.py` in cmd

-## Steps of this Python project is as follows :
+## Working of this Python project is as follows :

 1: Take image as input from a camera.